PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_02.rst

     Make sure either your are in the build directory of SPECFEM2D kokkos or the build directory is added to your ``PATH``.

-Note the path of the database file and :ref:`stations_file` generated after successfully running the mesher.
+Note the path of the database file and a stations file generated after successfully running the mesher.

 Defining the source
 ~~~~~~~~~~~~~~~~~~~